selvesandev/docker-fund/README.md

 Now that we have build this image we can run this image on any computer using docker with `docker run hello-docker`.
 We can also publish this image on docker hub so that anyone can use this image.

+## Play With Docker.

-You can also run this image on `play with docker` [Play with Docker](https://labs.play-with-docker.com/p/c1ohogre75e000e2vj9g)
+You can also run this image on `play with docker` [Play with Docker](https://labs.play-with-docker.com)
+1) `docker version`
+2) `docker pull selvesan/docker101tutorial`
+3) verify the image was pulled with `docker images ` || `docker image ls`

+## Ubuntu Image.
+1) `docker run ubuntu` This command will run the ubuntu image if it's available on your system and if it's not available it will simply run the command `docker pull ubuntu`
+2) `docker ps` to view the running container. `docker ps -a` to view the running container as well as the stopped container.
+3) `docker run -it ubuntu`.
+Here the `-it` means the interactive mode.